jho-on/webDev/README.md

 # Web Development
-    Some projects using html, css and javascript
+    Some projects about web development

-    Used to learn and have some fun (maybe)
+    Used to learn and have some fun (maybe-')

     :)